AqwamCreates/DataPredict/docs/ContributorInformation.md

 The employer or you will also need to show the DataPredict™ attribution to the public in their projects when using this license.

-If you're okay with this, then you can sign the contribution agreement [here]().
+If you're okay with this, then you can sign the contribution licensing agreement [here]().